 Unlike movies where the injured are usually young, chronic illnesses are not romantic.

-Chronic illnesses often involve great suffering and sacrifice on the part of the healthy spouse.
+Chronic illnesses often involve great suffering and sacrifice for a healthy spouse.

-- Although some chronic diseases break out in adolescence, the most common chronic diseases break 45-50 and up.
+- Although some chronic diseases break out in adolescence, the most common ones break 45-50 and up.
 At these ages, most people live in a relationship.
 (Not necessarily marriage)

 - When one spouse has a chronic illness, the relationship is usually not based on "sexual love" because chronic patients' sexual abilities are often inadequate.